-In Q2 2021 and Q3 2021 the jackknife method of replication was used, where the number of replicates was equal to the number of PSUs minus one.
+In Q2 2021 and Q3 2021 the jackknife method of replication was used, where the number of replicates was equal to the number of PSUs.
 From Q4 2021 and onward, with the introduction of the new design, there are far more PSUs making the jackknife method computationally cumbersome.
 Hence the BRR method has been adopted where the number of replicates needed is 352-the smallest multiple of 4 greater than or equal to number of strata (350).
+The BRR method will be continued for estimation of variance for Q4 2022 and the subsequent quarters.
+The number of replicates for the redesigned sample will be 448 - the smallest multiple of 4 greater than or equal to number of strata which is now equal to 447.